piotr-rarus/python-template/README.md

 ## Closing remarks

 Hopefully, this template helps you jump off your project.
 If any of these tools are unfamiliar to you, follow the links for more info on them.
 Feel free to customize it, this is a template after all.
-The point I often make while doing workshops is you being able to make your toolset.
+The point I often make while doing workshops is that you should make your own toolset.
 This is but an example.
-I often look up how my favorite libraries are developed and take what I like.
+I usually look up how my favorite libraries are developed and take what I like.
 Just try not to overdo it.
-Don't use tools that are not necessary in for project.
+Don't use tools that are not necessary for your project.
 The main idea is to spend time actually coding, solving problems, and not thinking about code quality whatsoever.